Guidelines to Keep You Healthy

-People who use tobacco have higher health risks.
-Ask your health care provider for advice on how to quit using tobacco.
+People who use tobacco have more health risks.
+Ask your health care provider for advice on how to stop using tobacco.
 Keep trying until you succeed.

-UPHP offers the following benefits as part of a Tobacco Cessation Wellness Program:
+UPHP offers the following benefits as part of a Quitting Tobacco Wellness Program:

-- SCRIPT – Smoking Cessation Reduction in Pregnancy Treatment to help pregnant women quit tobacco use
+- SCRIPT – Smoking Cessation Reduction in Pregnancy Treatment to help pregnant women cut back or quit tobacco use.

 The goal of cancer screening is to find cancer early, before there are symptoms.
 When cancer is found early, it is easier to treat and more curable.